Gelato vs. Ice Cream: Key Differences, Texture, and Taste Explained

 Why is Gelato considered healthier than ice cream?

 Gelato is often considered healthier because it contains less fat and fewer calories than traditional ice cream.
-However, it’s still a sweet treat and should be enjoyed in moderation.
+However, it’s still a sweet treat that should be enjoyed in moderation.

 Can Gelato be made at home like ice cream?